 Through DATS 24, we are making alternative fuels more widely available.
 However, people have to decide to actually use them.
 That's why we help cities and local authorities to offer information sessions about alternative fuels.
 And, of course, Colruyt Group Academy also provides the workshop ‘Greener on the road’.
 It explains the pros and cons of electric cars and CNG and hydrogen cars.
 We endeavour to have an info stand at as many events as possible and we actively participate in Mobility Week every year.
 In this way, we want to help as many people as possible to make their mobility more sustainable.

-Since April 2019, the bicycle specialist Fiets! is the youngest member of Colruyt Group.
-Fiets! combines a wide range of bicycles at competitive prices with its own workshop for carrying out maintenance and repairs.
+Since April 2019, the bicycle specialist Bike Republic has been part of Colruyt Group.
+Bike Republic combines a wide range of bicycles at competitive prices with its own workshop for carrying out maintenance and repairs.
 At the moment, there are 13 specialist stores located all over Flanders.
 We intend to rapidly expand this number.
 In this way, we hope to encourage people to choose cycling as a more sustainable means of transport.

 Mobility is our collective responsibility.
 The mobility issue can only be tackled if we join forces.
 That's why we actively work together with other companies, partners, special interest groups and the authorities.

 - Together with the Flemish government and companies such as Be-Mobile, Transport & Mobility Leuven, Antwerp Port Authority and the Port of Zeebrugge, Colruyt Group participates in the innovative CITRUS project (Cooperative Intelligent Transport Systems for Trucks).
 As part of this project, we have developed the CITRUS app that provides truck drivers with real-time traffic information about traffic jams, incidents and road works.